gjwdyk/BigIP-Lab/VMImport/README.md

 C:\>
 ```

-From the above example, take notes of the `ImportTaskId` value i.e. `import-ami-0123456789abcdef0` on the above example.
+From the above example, take note of the `ImportTaskId` value i.e. `import-ami-0123456789abcdef0` on the above example.

 Importing VM image into AMI takes quite some time, and to check the status of import process we will need the `ImportTaskId` value i.e. `import-ami-0123456789abcdef0` from the example above.